Press Release

 Southeast Asia’s Growth Diverges in 2025, But Ends the Year on a Stronger Note

-Southeast Asia closed 2025 on a broad-based high note, with growth accelerating in almost all countries in Q4.
-Vietnam solidified its position as the region’s standout performer, lifting its full-year growth to 8.0% - the highest annual rate since 2011.
-Malaysia surged to 6.3% in Q4, Singapore reached 6.9%, and Indonesia posted its fastest growth in over two years at 5.4%.
-The Philippines was the notable outlier, decelerating sharply to 3.0% - its weakest since COVID-19 - as domestic headwinds weighed on confidence.
+Southeast Asia closed 2025 on a stronger note overall, with growth accelerating across most economies in Q4.
+Vietnam reaffirmed its position as the region’s standout performer, lifting full-year growth to 8.0%;its highest rate since 2011.
+Malaysia surged to 6.3% in Q4, Singapore reached 6.9%, and Indonesia recorded its fastest growth in over two years at 5.4%.

-Thailand also recovered from its weakest quarter since 2021 - just 1.2% in Q3 - to reach 2.5% in Q4, with all sectors posting growth for the first time that year.
-Yet for the full year, Thailand expanded by only 2.4%, well below every other major economy in the region, underscoring the structural work still required to close the competitiveness gap.
+Thailand also recovered from its weakest quarter since 2021, rebounding from 1.2% in Q3 to 2.5% in Q4, with all sectors posting growth for the first time that year.
+However, full-year expansion of just 2.4% left Thailand trailing every other major economy in the region, underscoring the scale of the competitiveness gap and the structural work still required to close it.

-It is against this backdrop of regional divergence that Thailand’s business sentiment has softened most sharply.
-While neighbours accelerated, Thailand’s mid-market entered 2026 carrying the weight of both external shocks and unresolved domestic challenges - a combination that is testing the resolve of business leaders across every sector.
+It is against this backdrop of regional divergence that Thailand’s business sentiment has softened most noticeably.
+While neighbouring economies gathered momentum, Thailand’s mid-market entered 2026 operating under the combined weight of external shocks and unresolved domestic constraints;testing resilience across sectors.

 Ian Pascoe, CEO & Managing Partner, Grant Thornton in Thailand, commented: